BillyDM/awesome-audio-dsp/README.md

 - [`sjaehn`] - Several cool MIDI based slicing/glitching effects and synthesizers.
 - [`x42-plugins`] - A collection of good quality effects and visualizers.
 Some plugins are also sold as a commercial product.
 - [`EQ10Q`] - A suite of plugins containing a 10-band parametric equalizer, gate, compressor, bass enhancer, and mid-side encoders.
+- [`Shiru Plugins`] - A suite of old video-game sound chips synths and effects.
 - [`DISTRHO Plugin Framework`] - A bunch more open-source plugins are listed here.
 - [`lkjb plugins`] - Additional plugins made by the creator of [`Luftikus`].
 ### Synths